arkency/posts/posts/2012-10-10-javascript-objects-philosophy.md

 }
 ```

 [Object.create](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Object/create) instantiate empty cat object -- without any field.
-If you'd pass object as ```create```'s parameter it'd become created object prototype.
+If you'd pass object as ```create```'s parameter it'd become prototype of created object.
 More on prototypes later, so let's focus on ```cat```.
 We add its data and behaviour by assigning values and functions to its not-yet-existing fields.
 Of course in runtime you can change both field value to new values (or functions) and even remove field.

 ### Constructor function